Pfizer to seek OK for 3rd vaccine dose; shots still protect

 “This rapid rise is troubling,” she said: A few weeks ago the delta variant accounted for just over a quarter of new U.S. cases, but it now accounts for just over 50% — and in some places, such as parts of the Midwest, as much as 80%.

-Researchers from France’s Pasteur Institute also reported new evidence Thursday that full vaccination is critical.
+Also Thursday, researchers from France’s Pasteur Institute reported new evidence that full vaccination is critical.

 In laboratory tests, blood from several dozen people given their first dose of the Pfizer or AstraZeneca vaccines “barely inhibited” the delta variant, the team reported in the journal Nature.
 But weeks after getting their second dose, nearly all had what researchers deemed an immune boost strong enough to neutralize the delta variant — even if it was a little less potent than against earlier versions of the virus.